Key Takeaways

 Monitor every little detail

-When the decision is made it’s time to find a tool for SEO monitoring and keep an eye on so you know:
+Once the decision is made, it’s time to find a tool for SEO monitoring and keep an eye on these factors so you know:

 Think SEO into your design before you start

 Implementing design principles based on SEO is crucial for your future growth with your new website.
-Following these principles will not only make sure that it’s visually appealing but also performs with efficiency in Google and conversions.
+Following these principles will make sure your site is not only visually appealing but also performs with efficiency in Google and conversions.

 Let’s take a look at the core design principles to follow for a successful website launch: